 Plus, the coating doesn’t transfer onto your hands, so there’s no need to worry about making a mess.

-160+ Promark Active Grip 5A users share their experience here.
+Read what 160+ Promark Active Grip 5A users say about the drumsticks here.

-Say what?
-You spend all your moolah on those drumming lessons and have only 5 bucks in your wallet?
+You spent all your moolah on your drumkit and those drumming lessons and have only 10 bucks in your wallet?

-Compared to hickory, maple wood is less dense.
-Expect these sticks to be light, and maybe even less durable if you are a heavy hitter.
+Do remember that compared to hickory, maple wood is less dense.
+So you’ll be right to expect these sticks to be light and maybe even less durable if you are a heavy hitter.

-*p.s. beggers can’t be choosers. this stick may not be as comfortable or long-lasting, but hey, you’ll need it to start drumming.
+This stick may not be as long-lasting, but hey, you’ll be able to start drumming at a budget!

 How to choose your first drumsticks?